hackclub/hackclub/workshops/weather_app/README.md

 Also, you would learn some nice `CSS` tricks for making beautiful card designs and basic elements/properties of `JS`.

 ## 1. The Prerequisites
-Some basic understanding of `HTML,CSS and Javascipt/JSON`.
+Some basic understanding of `HTML,CSS and Javascript/JSON`.

 Don't be upset if you don't know any of the above, we will make sure you learn something new till the end of the workshop.

 ## 2. Setting up the project on Repl.it

-Repl.it is an powerful online IDE(integrated development environment) where you can edit, build and collabrate to make some beautiful projects.
+Repl.it is a powerful online IDE(integrated development environment) where you can edit, build and collaborate to make some beautiful projects.
 Make sure you have set up your account on [Repl](repl.it).
 Once you are finished setting up your account, create a [new repl project](https://repl.it/languages/html) with the above mentioned languages.